alex-melia/alex-melia/README.md

 ## Skills and experience
 * 💻 JavaScript, TypeScript, React, Node.js, Next.js
-* ⚛️ Exposure to JS Frameworks such as React, Vue, Next.js
+* ⚛️ Exposure to Python and Java

 👨‍💻 Currently, I am actively working on the following projects: